COMPETITIVE GOVERNANCE

 A 70% federal Sector 25 vote is required to allow a non-American individual to sign the CRA Social Contract to become an American citizen.

-An 80% federal Sector 25 vote is required to remove citizenship from an American citizen and expel them.
+An 80% federal Sector 25 vote is required to revoke citizenship and expel an American citizen.

 CRA Section 2.
 General Clauses

-Every legal entity must be a person, business, or organization.
+Every legal entity must be a person, a business, or an organization.

-Each business and organization must be under the control of a person or multiple people.
+Each business and organization must be under the control of one or more people.

 Every person, business, and organization is a legal entity.

-For the purposes of this Constitutional Amendment, an entity is an American legal entity or a foreign entity legally living or doing business in America.
+For the purposes of this Constitutional Amendment, an entity is either an American legal entity or a foreign entity legally residing or doing business in America.

 An American citizen starts to progressively become an independent legal entity 13 years after their birth.